photo/frontend/documentation/guides/InstallationDreamhost.markdown

 	- Select the *Fully Hosted* portion of the configuration panel.
 	- *Do you want the www in your URL?* Select "Leave it alone"
 	- *Web directory:* Set to *OpenPhotoRoot*/src/html
-	- *PHP mode:* Select the latest version of PHP (use FastCGI configuration although this shouldn't matter)
+	- *PHP mode:* Select the latest version of PHP (use FastCGI configuration)

 1. Go to the [Dreamhost control panel for managing databases](https://panel.dreamhost.com/index.cgi?tree=goodies.mysql) and create a new database and a new user for the database.
 Remember the hostname (the default should be fine), database name, user name, and password, since you'll need this information during the setup.